universum-spiritus/r-patterns/README.md

 # r-patterns
-Snippets of code demonstrating R coding patterns
+A repository for collecting together snippets of code demonstrating R coding patterns.